- The importance of proper puppy nutrition

 When Should You Start Feeding Puppies Food?

-One of the questions people ask about feeding puppies is when they should start feeding their puppy solid food – and how to feed it.
+One of the questions people ask about feeding puppies dogs is when they should start feeding their puppy solid food – and how to feed it.

 - Most puppies will start to try to eat food when they are about three weeks old.
 If you’re helping a puppy try food for the first time, here are some things to keep in mind: